J.D. Davis Player Props: Giants vs. Twins

-The San Francisco Giants and J.D.
-Davis, who went 1-for-4 with a double and an RBI last time in action, take on Sonny Gray and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+The San Francisco Giants, including J.D.
+Davis (.270 on-base percentage in past 10 games, 85 points below season-long percentage), take on starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Twins.
+In his last game he had a hitless performance (0-for-4) against the Twins.

 J.D.
 Davis Game Info & Props vs. the Twins